 2. Gathering medical records and other information

 Once you and your lawyer have agreed to proceed with an investigation into the potential claim, your lawyer will need to have access to all of the relevant medical records.
 In some situations, you may be able to obtain these directly from the health care professionals and hospitals involved.
 In other cases, your lawyer will have you sign authorization forms permitting his or her office to request the relevant medical records on behalf of you and your child.
-At a minimum, it is usually necessary to obtain the records of the prenatal care, any attendance at hospital for non-stress tests during the course of the pregnancy, all of the records for labour and delivery, and all newborn records and brain imaging relating to the baby.
-If your first consultation with your BILA lawyer is some time after your baby was born it will be necessary to obtain records relating to all the medical care and diagnostic evaluations since initial discharge from hospital.
+At a minimum, it is usually necessary to obtain the records of the prenatal care, any attendance at the hospital for non-stress tests during the course of the pregnancy, all of the records for labour and delivery, and all newborn records and brain imaging relating to the baby.
+If your first consultation with your BILA lawyer is sometime after your baby was born it will be necessary to obtain records relating to all the medical care and diagnostic evaluations since initial discharge from hospital.

 In some situations, your lawyer may want to obtain written accounts of the memories of other people who were present during the labour and delivery, such as family members.
 This will depend on the nature of the events, and whether independent recollections as to events and discussions will be critical to an assessment of the claim.